suitespot/suitespot-webhook-examples/php/README.md

 3. Trigger a configured webhook event

 * Once the message is sent, this endpoint should respond with either `Webhook event received, Verification successful` if the message validation was success OR `Webhook event received, Verification unsuccessful` if the message wasn't able to be validated. *

+Once the signature if verified continue with any processing required and return a 200 status code to tell the webhook provider the message was accepted